 He has directed and shot ads for Intel, Rockport Shoes, Google, Malibu Rum, among many others.
 A 30-minute Vice/Smirnoff sponsored-doc he lensed, earned a 2016 Webby for Best Longform Branded Entertainment.

 He works as a colorist from his studio in Stockholm.
 Live remote grading capabilities allow him to grade for clients all over the world.

 Ben brings 15 years of experience as a director of photography to his work as a colorist.
-His work in both comes from a love for how a strong photographic image can make a viewer feel so much.
+His work in both comes from a love for a beautiful photographic image, and how much it can say.
 Helping it get there is something he takes great deliberation and pride in.
 Communication is the key to color grading, and you can expect a quick shorthand of someone that's worked closely with directors, dp's and producers for many years.

-· Live Grading hardware allows for remote color grading with client feedback in real time.
+· Live Grading hardware, using Streambox, allows for remote color grading with client feedback in real time.

 · Davinci Resolve Studio allows for advanced noise reduction and gpu based effects.

 · Blackmagic Design Micro control surface assures a fast workflow.